emanuelefavero/next-js/README.md

 ## Fetch Data

+Next.js let's you choose how to fetch data for each page.
+It is advised to use `getStaticProps` for most of the pages and `getServerSideProps` for pages with frequently updated data

 - **getStaticProps** - is used to fetch data at build time

 > Note: During development with `npm run dev`, `getStaticProps` runs on every request